BLCM/BLCMods/Borderlands 2 mods/Koby/Vanilla Enhanced/ReadMe.txt

 Image Album https://captainkoby.imgur.com/

-Download the modpack by rightclicking the "Download" button in "VanillaEnhanced.txt" and "Save link as...".
+Download the modpack by rightclicking the "Raw" button in "VanillaEnhanced.txt" and "Save link as...".

 ------------------------------------------------------------------------------------------------------------
 Modpack built by Koby